thavasnippets/awsapigatewayddb_vtl/README.md

         "IndexName=NameIndex,KeySchema=[{AttributeName=firstName,KeyType=HASH},{AttributeName=lastName,KeyType=RANGE}],Projection={ProjectionType=ALL},ProvisionedThroughput={ReadCapacityUnits=5,WriteCapacityUnits=5}"

 ```
-Create a DynamoDB table with a primary key (e.g., "userId").

 ### 2.Set Up API Gateway:
 Create a new API in API Gateway and create a resource with method for each CRUD operation (GET, POST, PUT, DELETE).